 These are just a few examples of business structures available.
 As each type of business has its own advantages and disadvantages, it is important to discuss your business plans with an estate planning attorney so you can find ways to maximize your assets throughout your lifetime and ensure they are properly distributed after your death.

-If you have questions regarding small businesses, or any other business planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding small businesses, or any other business planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.